arunvijayshankar/arunvijayshankar.github.io/_posts/2022-04-02-ssh-over-an-openvpn-connection.markdown

 ---

 *TL;DR*

-If you have an active OpenVPN connection to a remote linux machine, and are finding that you cannot ssh to it, try the setting up port forwarding on your router config page to forward traffic from the OpenVPN port to the ssh port on your box.
+If you have an active OpenVPN connection to a remote linux machine, and are finding that you cannot ssh to it, try setting up port forwarding on your router config page to forward traffic from the OpenVPN port to the ssh port on your box.
 Configure the device IP on the config page to point to the local ip address of the linux machine.
 Connect over ssh with: *ssh host@local_ip_address*

 */TL;DR*